 As with passive rules, the easiest way to get started is to rip off an existing rule.
 The (main) active scan rules can be found in 3 add-ons in the zap-extensions project, depending on their status:

-- Release quality: addOns/ascanrules
+- Release status: addOns/ascanrules

-- Beta quality: addOns/ascanrulesBeta
+- Beta status: addOns/ascanrulesBeta

-- Alpha quality: addOns/ascanrulesAlpha
+- Alpha status: addOns/ascanrulesAlpha